guilhemmarchand/nmon-for-splunk/docs/about.rst

 Nmon for Splunk App intensively uses data model acceleration in almost every user interfaces, reports and dashboards.

-**By default, data models are accelerated with the following settings:**
+**Splunk certification requirements prohibit the default activation of data models acceleration.**

+**Since version 1.9.12, none of the data models are accelerated by default, this is your responsibility to decide if you wish to do so, bellow are the recommended acceleration parameters:**

-- metrics related data models are accelerated over a period of 1 year
+- metrics related data models accelerated over a period of 1 year
-- others data models are accelerated over the last 30 days
+- non metrics data models accelerated over the last 30 days (Nmon config, Nmon processing)

 Splunk Accelerated data models provide a great and efficient user experience.